-- 63. At the household and community levels, interventions will be systematically accompanied by social and behaviour change communication designed to improve nutrition, the consumption of nutritious and diversified foods and health-related knowledge and practices while also addressing gender-related barriers affecting access to healthy diets. - 64.
+- 64. At the household and community levels, interventions will be systematically accompanied by social and behaviour change communication designed to improve nutrition, the consumption of nutritious and diversified foods and health-related knowledge and practices while also addressing gender-related barriers affecting access to healthy diets. - 65.
 Specific gender-transformative actions will include training and support to community platforms (including the "schools for husbands" and care groups), competitive tenders for small food processing units run by women and the promotion of interventions that reduce women's workloads and improve childcare arrangements.
 Participants targeted under malnutrition prevention activities will be linked to activities under CSP outcome 3 that seek to enhance the economic empowerment of women and adolescent girls.

-Activity 5: Promote nutrition-sensitive school meals by expanding home-grown school feeding to provide safe and nutritious school meals to pre-primary and primary school-aged children in targeted areas
+Activity 5: Promote safe and nutritious school meals to pre-primary and primary school-aged children in targeted areas

-- 65. WFP will continue to provide safe, nutritious school meals to schoolchildren in the most food-insecure areas, including those hosting refugees and returnees. - 66.
+- 66. WFP will continue to provide safe, nutritious school meals to schoolchildren in the most food-insecure areas, including those hosting refugees and returnees. - 67.
 WFP will support the Government's plan to gradually scale up nutrition-sensitive school meals through a decentralized procurement model that will be expanded to at least half of the schools currently assisted.
-The model provides commodity vouchers to schools for the purchase of agricultural products and enables their demand for nutritious foods (milk, fresh foods, mushrooms, bio-fortified beans, fortified wholegrain maize flour and composite flour) to be met by local suppliers including smallholder farmers' cooperatives and food processors supported under CSP outcome 3. - 67.
+The model provides commodity vouchers to schools for the purchase of agricultural products and enables their demand for nutritious foods (milk, fresh foods, mushrooms, bio-fortified beans, fortified wholegrain maize flour and composite flour) to be met by local suppliers including smallholder farmers' cooperatives and food processors supported under CSP outcome 3. - 68.
 Through its HGSF activities, WFP will promote climate-smart solutions.
-Cooking fuel needs will be addressed through the use of community-built fuel-efficient stoves, community production of organic briquettes and afforestation and reforestation activities. - 68.
+Cooking fuel needs will be addressed through the use of community-built fuel-efficient stoves, community production of organic briquettes and afforestation and reforestation activities. - 69.
 WFP will collaborate with partners to support social and behaviour change communication activities for school-aged children and adolescents, focusing on health, hygiene, nutrition best practices, HIV prevention through STOP SIDA clubs, and social and psychological support.
-Support for youth clubs will seek to address issues related to gender-based violence, early pregnancy, early marriage, reproductive health and climate change mitigation and adaptation. - 69.
-Capacity strengthening activities under CSP outcome 2 will include operational support for centralized and decentralized HGSF models in the areas of local procurement, food safety and quality control, food storage and supply chains and will be complemented by policy and strategy advice under CSP outcome 4. - 70.
+Support for youth clubs will seek to address issues related to gender-based violence, early pregnancy, early marriage, reproductive health and climate change mitigation and adaptation. - 70.
+Capacity strengthening activities under CSP outcome 2 will include operational support for centralized and decentralized HGSF models in the areas of local procurement, food safety and quality control, food storage and supply chains and will be complemented by policy and strategy advice under CSP outcome 4. - 71.
 Evidence-based results from evaluations reviews and studies will be used to advocate universal coverage and inform decision making related to the health and nutrition of school-aged children and adolescents.

-71. WFP will continue to work closely with national and subnational ministries responsible for health, education, the environment, agriculture and livestock, trade and industry, gender and social protection, energy and finance.
+72. WFP will continue to work closely with national and subnational ministries responsible for health, education, the environment, agriculture and livestock, trade and industry, gender and social protection, energy and finance.

-- 72. WFP will strengthen coordination and collaboration with the United Nations Population Fund, the United Nations Entity for Gender Equality and the Empowerment of Women, UNICEF and the Food and Agriculture Organization of the United Nations (FAO) on the provision of the integrated package of assistance in schools and communities through joint programming and geographical convergence. - 73.
-WFP will expand its engagements with the private sector, parliamentarians, the Scaling Up Nutrition networks and NGOs.
+- 73. WFP will strengthen coordination and collaboration with the United Nations Population Fund, the United Nations Entity for Gender Equality and the Empowerment of Women, UNICEF and the Food and Agriculture Organization of the United Nations (FAO) on the provision of the integrated package of assistance in schools and communities through joint programming and geographical convergence. - 74.
+WFP will expand its engagements with the private sector, parliamentarians, the Scaling Up Nutrition network and NGOs.
+Burundi is a member of the Scaling Up Nutrition movement, demonstrating the Government's commitment to reducing the prevalence of stunting.
+WFP will continue to support the Government's efforts and expand its engagement with the Scaling Up Nutrition movement, the private sector and parliamentarians.